 Our Recruitment Team

-Charlotte is the Senior Project Manager at Research Opinions, working on some of the trickiest projects we have.
+Charlotte is the Cog Lead – Special Projects, working on some of the trickiest projects we have.
 Her savvy use of social media has made her the in-house expert when it comes to finding hard to reach people for research.

 What you love about the job: Learning about so many different things.
 I never thought I would be able to hold down a conversation with a farmer about round bailers.
 This job stretches you in so many different ways.